gumlet/magento-image/README.md

-# Gumlet_Image Magento 2 Module
+# Gumlet Image Magento 2 Module

-Automatically appends width (`w`) parameters to product and media image URLs in Magento, enabling optimized image delivery for CDNs like Gumlet, Imgix, etc.
+Automatically optimize images in Magento using Gumlet CDN.

 ## Features
 - Appends `w` (width) parameter to all product and media image URLs